octaviotron/zimbra/notes-cluster.md

 # Fencing Proxmox Virtual KVM hosts Cluster

-This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts with CentOS 7, running in a Proxmox Hypervisor with STONITH.
+This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts with CentOS 7, running in a Proxmox Hypervisor with STONITH using fence_pve agent.

 This is our sample IP addeses: